kilnfi/cosmos-validator-watcher/README.md

-`rank`                    | Rank of the validator `seat_price`              | Min seat price to be in the active set (ie. bonded tokens of the latest validator) `skipped_blocks`          | Number of blocks skipped (ie. not tracked) since start `tokens`                  | Number of staked tokens per validator `tracked_blocks`          | Number of blocks tracked since start `validated_blocks`        | Number of validated blocks per validator (for a bonded validator)
+`rank`                    | Rank of the validator `seat_price`              | Min seat price to be in the active set (ie. bonded tokens of the latest validator) `skipped_blocks`          | Number of blocks skipped (ie. not tracked) since start `solo_missed_blocks`      | Number of missed blocks per validator, unless the block is missed by many other validators `tokens`                  | Number of staked tokens per validator `tracked_blocks`          | Number of blocks tracked since start `validated_blocks`        | Number of validated blocks per validator (for a bonded validator)